TWSummer/RedditSmarter/proposal.md

 * `snoowrap` for interacting with Reddit's API
 * Webpack to bundle and serve up the various scripts

+In addition to the webpack entry file, the following scripts will be created for this project:

 ### Implementation Timeline

 ##### Over the Weekend

+- [ ] Complete project proposal

 ##### Day 1